hapax/hapax.github.io/assets/reality.md

 dim and disappear.
-For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or physics or nuclear chemistry which looks up and sees the same diversity in Betelguese.
+For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or physics or chemistry which looks up and sees the same diversity in Betelguese.
 The Renegade has just as many stories to tell as the Hunter.

-In a universe so much older, and larger, and stranger, and more complex than anything the old myths prepared us for, we need a new set of stories and meanings to orient us.
+In a universe so much older, and larger, and stranger than anything the old myths prepared us for, we need a new set of stories and meanings to orient us.
 Science provides those meanings; it makes the universe full.
+It tells us that the force which drew the apple, and hauls the eath, also drives the cosmos.
+It tells us that when stars die, they sometimes rip holes in spacetime.
+And it tells us that the most exotic material in creation is not dark matter,

 Ultimately, science is the act of falling in love with reality.
 You can wear anything you like.
 Your skin can be any